webyrd/underconstraints/README.md

 The `faster-minikanren` code is from Michael Ballantyne's `https://github.com/michaelballantyne/faster-miniKanren`.

+Thank you to Youyou Cong, Michael Ballantyne, and Nada Amin for very helpful discussions, questions, and suggestions related to this work.
+Thank you to Michael Ballantyne for his work on `faster-miniKanren`.

 An *underconstraint* (short for "underconstrained constraint") is a constraint that is *necessary*, but not *sufficient*.
 An underconstraint may (or may not!) result in a computation with no